Gel-Infused Memory Foam

 5. They’re Adding Things Like Aloe Vera and Charcoal to Memory Foam

 You can now buy gel-infused memory foam with aloe vera, green tea extract, and activated charcoal infused in it.

-A Green Tea Extract Gel-Infused Memory Foam Mattress (click to view on Amazon) has anti-bacterial and odor absorbing properties as well as aromatherapy to help people get a better night’s rest.
+A Green Tea Extract Gel-Infused Memory Foam Mattress (click to view on Amazon) has anti-bacterial and odor absorbing properties and aromatherapy to help people get a better night’s rest.

 A Charcoal Gel-Infused Memory Foam Mattress (click to view on Amazon) has odor-eliminating properties to keep your mattress stay fresh longer.

 Check out this review of some of the best gel-infused and traditional memory foam mattresses on the market today.

-Have any questions about gel-infused memory foam?
+Have questions about gel-infused memory foam?
 Leave a comment below.